-While National Breast Cancer Awareness Month in October helps shed light on early detection and breast cancer, there’s never a wrong time to talk it.
+While National Breast Cancer Awareness Month in October helps shed light on early detection and breast cancer, there’s never a wrong time to talk about it.
 Affinity Physicians for Women offers research-based tips and information regarding a variety of topics related to breast cancer prevention, screening and early detection, treatment and survivorship:

 - If you are over 40, get a mammogram.
 The American Cancer Society’s recommendation is that women begin annual mammography screening now at age 40.